 In 2003, I was burned out.
 I used to think that only wimps took breaks, so I foolishly worked nonstop until I couldn’t keep going.
 Michael and I sold the business’s properties.
 When I worked on Bradford & Reed, if anyone asked me, “what’s your exit strategy?”
 I proudly said, “death.”
 I wanted to be like my heroes in business, people like Sam Walton, Malcolm Forbes, and Warren Buffett who spent their whole lives building 1 company.
 But I didn’t have any more to give.
 So I had to move on.

 In 2003, I gave away all my “stuff” and lived a simple life.
 After spending my 20s worrying — about salaries, whether the office was locked at night, what would happen if a server died just as our traffic spiked, etc — I wanted time without responsibilities or obligations.

 I spent my days cycling.
 I devoured books.
 I read the Wall Street Journal cover-to-cover.
 (May not sound like fun to some people, but for me that was heaven.)
 And I traveled.
-Nothing extravagant, but it wasn’t.
+Nothing extravagant.
 I kept it simple.

 The Mixergy Story

 In 2004, I got started on one of my dreams: to be like the mentors who infected me with a passion for business and taught me how to build my company.
 I started speaking at colleges and even scheduled one-on-sessions with people who wanted my help.
 It was all very small, slow and not very fulfilling.

 Then, I read about this underdog who was running for president.
 His name was Howard Dean, and even though he was a nobody he was suddenly growing a movement.
 I thought the key to his success was his local meetups.
 So I figured I’d copy his idea and use meetups to help businesspeople.
 I called my events “Mixergy,” a combination of the words “mixer” and “energy.”